 - A financial aid workshop

 Once you have your list, figure out a creative way to link to them within your tuition page.
-You might simply add an element to your right-hand column called “Additional Helpful Resources,” or “Next Steps.”
+You might simply add an element to your right-hand column called “Additional Helpful Resources” or “Next Steps.”
 You may also find it helpful to integrate this information in appropriate locations throughout the content using call-to-action buttons and callouts.

-The key to lowering your school’s tuition page bounce rate is understanding who your audience is, and providing them a way to find new content that is relevant to them.
+The key to lowering your school’s tuition page bounce rate is understanding who your audience is and providing them with a way to find new content that is relevant to them.
 Try one of the new strategies introduced in this post, and keep an eye on your metrics for the next couple of months to see what is most effective with your website visitors.